hyewonjng/Metis-Ecommerce/README.md

 **Future studies**

-More hyperparameter tuning is necessary for the Bidirectional LSTM model (such as dropout and optimizer) to overcome the overfitting issue and improve the accuracy score
+- More hyperparameter tuning is necessary (such as optimizer and activation functions) to overcome the overfitting issue and improve the accuracy score
->>>>>>> dc71125c6689a157e604e3015cbb7dc809a8ff9d
-reviews on other types of products should be included to further analyze customers’ complains
+- Due to the large text data size, I partially analyzed the negative reviews, so it turned out to be only complaints of books and movies.
+Using the entire dataset may yield different results and interpretations.
+Thus, tuning hyperparameter and rerunning with the entire data is necessary to see other types of complaints on other product types.